Agile Coaching is essential for transformation stickiness

 The first question you might ask is, Do we really need an Agile coach?
 Can’t we just do this ourselves?

 Agility as we refer to it is about responding to change, finding better ways of working, and continuously improving through an inspect & adapt cadence.
 It is simple to understand, but very difficult or complex to implement and master, the consequence of which is that many leaders find it difficult to make a shift.
 One of the fundamental reasons for the problem is that of unachievable and inoperable prospects of applying agile values, principles, and practices within the projects, business units, and ultimately within the Organization.
 Moreover, there is no definite template for applying agility, given every organization’s context is different.
-Many frameworks guide the implementation of agile values & principles such as Scrum, Kanban, SAFe, LeSS, and so on.
+Many frameworks guide the implementation of agile values & principles such as Scrum, Kanban, SAFe, Lean, and so on.
 However, the starting point & adoption curve is subjective to every company’s context.

 There are a multitude of reasons to hire an agile coach, but a company’s motive to do so may influence whether or not they’ll see the results they’re looking for.

 Many organizations hire agile coaches to fix team-level issues such as team performance or specific transformation problems in a business unit.
 Some of the examples may include:

 - Getting the Continuous delivery in place